This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Home care assistance and more

-Each state has its own set of assistance options when helping adults with cerebral palsy.
+Each state has its own assistance options when helping adults with cerebral palsy.
 For more information, use the ADRC state locator tool to be taken to your state’s organization.

 Lifelong Financial Assistance for Your Child's Birth Injury